purijatin/njexl_wiki/12-Using-Test-Framework.md

 	*/

 	import 'java.lang.System.out' as out
 	// apparently this is how the result gets pushed result = _o_

-	//convert JSON to jexl object : use currying d = `#{result}`
+	//convert JSON to Dictionary : use currying d = `#{result}`

-	//print it
-	out:println(d)
+	//print it - see that we are using data source column userId out:printf("userId: %s\n result: %s\n", userId, d)
 	// this is good enough
 	return not empty(d)

 ### The Data Sheet